codeguy/php-the-right-way/README.md

 ### Contributor Style Guide

+All pull requests to the *primary repo* should:

 1. Use American English spelling.
 2. Use four (4) spaces to indent text; do not use tabs.
 3. Wrap all text to 120 characters.
 4. Code samples should adhere to PSR-1 or higher.

+If you are contributing to a translated version of this repo, consult the translated repo's owner for instructions.

 ## Where